acts-project/acts/docs/examples/howto/run_material_mapping.rst

    $ git submodule init
    $ git submodule update

 Once Acts has been built we can start the mapping.
 The mapping is divided in two aspects: the surface mapping in which the material is mapped onto the closest surfaces (following the propagation direction) and the volume mapping in which the material is mapped onto a 3D (or 2D) grid associated to a volume.
 The first step is to select which surfaces and volumes we will want to map material onto.
-This is done by association of a ``Acts::ProtoSurfaceMaterial`` (or a ``Acts::ProtoVolumeMaterial``) with the surfaces (or volumes) of interest.
+This is done by association of an ``Acts::ProtoSurfaceMaterial`` (or an ``Acts::ProtoVolumeMaterial``) with the surfaces (or volumes) of interest.
 In the case of the ODD and some other DD4hep detectors this is done at the building step.
 For other detectors, or if one wants to be able to control precisely which layer will be mapped on and with which binning, an additional step is required.

 Mapping and configuration
 -------------------------